How does learning work?

 Thus, memory depends on learning.
 But learning also depends on memory, because the knowledge stored in your memory provides the framework to which you link new knowledge, by association.
 And the more extensive your framework of existing knowledge is, the more easily you can link new knowledge to it. (adapted from The brain from Top to Bottom, https://thebrain.mcgill.ca/flash/d/d_07/d_07_p/d_07_p_tra/d_07_p_tra.html. accessed on 1/6/2019)

 Information is stored in the brain by building connections between neurons.

 These connections can be deepened by frequent use of these connections.
 The more often a person used these connections the better they are kept in memory.

-This is the way how you create long-lasting memory.
-This means that stored information changes the physical structure of your brain continuously when you process your impressions, your feeling, or other sensing.
+This is the way how you create a long-lasting memory.
+This means that stored information changes the physical structure of your brain continuously when you process your impressions, your feeling, or another sense.

 Learning as information procurement versus sustained learning

 Learning is defined as a change or modification in knowledge, skills, behavior by practice or experience.
 The input to your brain is processed in the working memory.
 But what you stored there is as quickly forgotten as it has been stored.

 The corkscrew experiment